Queens' School: Houses

 The school is split into four houses: Turing and Franklin (formerly Newton and Drake) based on the north side and Attenborough and Seacole (formerly Auden and Sutherland) based on the south.
 Students are allocated a house on entry.
 Each house is typically further subdivided into two or three forms for each year group.
 Each house has associated colours, which are displayed on ties and school crests as part of the school uniform.

 There is a strong identity among students with their house.
 This was created through inter-house competitions on sports day, a yearly music competition and various other sports related competition throughout the academic year.
 Formerly, each house had both a Head of House and Deputy Head of House, as well as an assistant head of house, who assisted with students pastoral care and helped get to the root of discipline problems rather than simply giving a student a detention.
 As of 2020, these responsibilities are now handled by Heads of Year.
 Also there is a friendly rivalry between houses, which adds to the atmosphere of the school.

 The House system was praised by the last Ofsted report in September 2006.

 The house system splits the large school into four smaller groups.

 Academic performance

-GCSE exam results are regularly far above the national average, with outstanding value added figures and the last OFSTED report was very positive about the school.
+At both GCSE and A-level, pupils at Queens' School regularly achieve examination results significantly above the national average.
+In recent cohorts, 70% of A-level entries achieved grades A* to B, while 40% attained A* or A grades.

-At A-level the results are also well above average.
+Following a full inspection in March 2025, Ofsted graded the school as 'Outstanding' across all five assessed categories, specifically highlighting the quality of education and the sixth-form provision.